 The information provided in the bullet data sheets is the result of independent testing by Applied Ballistics.
 The bullet data sheets provide: dimensioned drawings and geometric information, drag and velocity specific BC measurements, and a stability map for a variety of barrel twists and atmospheric conditions.
-The data sheets are formatted just like those found in Ballistic Performance of Rifle Bullets 3rd Edition *Coming Summer of 2017*.
-In that book, you can find similar data sheets for over 735 long range bullets and 90 Rimfire Bullets.
-Here is a complete list: Complete Bullet List
+The data sheets are formatted just like those found in Ballistic Performance of Rifle Bullets 3rd Edition.
+In that book, you can find similar data sheets for over 720 long range bullets.
+Here is a complete list: BP 3rd Edition Bullet List

 This sample data sheet below shows all the information available in the data sheets, along with some discussion about what the information means and how to use it.